Bryan De La Cruz Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.69 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.63).

-- White Sox pitchers combine to give up 89 total home runs at a clip of 1.4 per game (second-most in the league).
+- White Sox pitchers combine to surrender 90 total home runs at a clip of 1.4 per game (third-most in baseball).

-- Cease (3-3) gets the starting nod for the White Sox in his 14th start of the season.
-He's put together a 4.63 ERA in 68 2/3 innings pitched, with 74 strikeouts.

-- In his most recent time out on Saturday, the right-hander went 5 1/3 innings against the Detroit Tigers, allowing one earned run while surrendering two hits.
+- His last time out was on Sunday against the Detroit Tigers, when the right-hander went seven innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.